Identifying native plants

 It takes time and experience to learn the botanical names of plants and identify plants you see when out and about.
 Here are some tips to identify a native plant in NSW:

 Our Facebook page is a great place to learn about how to identify native plants.

 Another great site managed by one of our members is about banksias:

-District Group resources
+District Group resources for local ID

 District Groups develop materials and resources to assist in identifying local native plants, along with providing great stories on activities, visits and talks: